 Hitch Rail Installation

 The hitch rails get installed in the truck bed frame, centered directly over the rear axel–or slightly forward.
-In a short bed truck (under 8 feet) you’ll need to place the hitch slightly behind the axle or use a sliding hitch.
+In a short bed truck (under 8 feet) you’ll need to place the hitch slightly behind the axel or use a sliding hitch.
 You should always install the hitch directly on the metal bed, not on a plastic bed liner because it can disintegrate over time.

 Align the front base rail closest to the cab, with the back rail towards the tailgate.
 Mark the drill locations and create a pilot hole.
 Check the bracket alignment under the bed; if everything aligns correctly, continue with the remaining bolt holes.